Dynamic Topological Data Analysis of Functional Human Brain Networks: Methods

+where the subscript \(_{(\;)}\) denotes the order statistic, we construct the graph filtration at these edge weights \cite{chung.2019.NN,song.2023}:

-Unlike the Vietoris-Rips filtration \cite{carlsson2022applying, zhangpersistent}, the filtration does not produce more than 1D homology.
+The graph filtration of a graph with $4$ nodes is illustrated in Figure~\ref{fig:bd_decomposition}.
+Unlike the Vietoris-Rips filtration \cite{carlsson2022applying, zhangpersistent}, the graph filtration does not produce more than 1-dimensional homology.
 In a binary network $G_\epsilon$, which is a simplicial complex consisting of only nodes and edges, $0$-dimensional ($0$D) holes are \textit{connected components} and $1$-dimensional ($1$D) holes are \textit{cycles}.
-The number of connected components and the number of independent cycles in a graph are referred to as $0$th Betti number $(\beta_0)$ and $1$st Betti number $(\beta_1)$ respectively \cite{carlsson.2009.bulletin}.
+The number of connected components and the number of independent cycles in a graph are referred to as the \(0^{\text{th}}\) Betti number \((\beta_0)\) and \(1^{\text{st}}\) Betti number \((\beta_1)\), respectively.

-In a graph filtration, the sequential removal of edges leads to either birth of a connected component or death of a cycle \cite{chung.2019.NN}.
+In a graph filtration, the sequential removal of edges leads to either the birth of a connected component or the death of a cycle \cite{chung.2019.NN}.
 Once a connected component is born, it never dies.
 Therefore its death values are assumed to be at $\infty$ and ignored.
-On the other hand, all the cycles are considered to be born at $-\infty$ and their birth values ignored.
+On the other hand, all cycles are considered to be born at $-\infty$ and their birth values are ignored.
 Thus we can partition edge weights into the birth set $B(G)$ and death set $D(G)$.
-The birth set $B(G)$ consists of the sequence of increasing birth values where $m_0 = |V|-1$ \cite{song.2020.arXiv}. $B(G)$ characterizes the $0$D homology of a graph filtration and is referred as $0$D barcode.
-The death set $D(G)$ consists of he sequence of increasing death values where $m_1 = {(|V|-1)\left(|V|-2\right)}/{2}$ \cite{song.2020.arXiv}. $G(G)$ characterizes the $1$D homology of a graph filtration and is referred as $1$D barcode.
-Every edge of a graph must be in either $0$D barcode or $1$D barcode and thus have the \textit{birth-death decomposition} of a graph.
-We illustrate birth-death decomposition of a graph in Figure~\ref{fig:bd_decomposition}.
-If $0$D and $1$D barcodes are visualized using the persistent diagrams, they form 1D scatter points vertically (1D barcode) or horizontally (0D barcode).
-This also diverges from the Vietoris-Rips filtration, which produces 2D scatter points as the 1D persistent digram \cite{ berry.2020,bubenik.2015, chazal.2014,edelsbrunner.2008}.
+The birth set $B(G)$ consists of the sequence of increasing birth values where $m_0 = p-1$ \cite{song.2023}.
+Ignoring the death values at $\infty$, 0-dimensional persistent diagram is simply characterized by the birth set $B(G)$ (Figure \ref{fig:bd_decomposition}).
+Further, the persistence diagram is also equivalent to the barcode.
+The death set $D(G)$ consists of the sequence of increasing death values

+During the graph filtration, the removal of an edge splits the graph into at most two components.
+Therefore, the number of connected components \( \beta_0 \) increases, and the increase is at most one \cite{chung.2019.NN}.
+The Euler characteristic \( \chi \) of the graph is given by \cite{adler.2010},